-The target population for the National Survey of Family Growth (NSFG) consists of all non-institutionalized women and men ages 15-49, living in households, and whose usual place of residence is the 50 United States or the District of Columbia.
-This document summarizes the steps taken in developing weights for the 2-year data files for 2015-2017, which represent the third data file release from the NSFG Continuous 2011-2019 fieldwork period.
-This two-year period covers the 17th through 24th quarters of the overall planned eight years of data collection.
-See "2011-2013 National Survey of Family Growth (NSFG): Weighting Design Documentation" and "2013-
+The National Survey of Family Growth (NSFG) is a survey on fertility, family formation and change, family planning, reproductive health, and closely related topics.
+This survey has been conducted by the National Center for Health Statistics (NCHS) since 1973 and is a principal source of national estimates on a variety of fertility and family topics.
+The target population for the National Survey of Family Growth (NSFG) consists of all non-institutionalized women and men aged 15-49 (15-44 for NSFG conducted before 2015), living in households, and whose usual place of residence is the 50 United States or the District of Columbia.
+As with NSFG surveys in 2002, 2006-2010, 2011-2013, 2013-2015, and 2015-2017, sample design and fieldwork for the 2017-2019 NSFG were conducted by the University of Michigan's Institute for Social Research (ISR) under a contract with NCHS.

-2015 National Survey of Family Growth (NSFG): Weighting Design Documentation" for analogous reports for the first eight quarters (September 2011 through September 2013) and the second eight quarters (September 2013 through September 2015) comprising the first and second data releases from the 2011-2019 period of continuous interviewing.
-Most of the details of the process are the same for the 2015-2017 period as those used in the 2011-2013 and 2013-2015 periods.
-One significant change was made for the 2015-2017 sample design.
-Beginning in Sept 2015, or Quarter 17 of fieldwork, the age eligibility requirements were expanded from 15-44 years to 15-49 years.
+This document summarizes the steps taken in developing weights for the two-year data files for 2017-2019, which represent the fourth data file release from the NSFG Continuous 2011-2019 fieldwork period.
+This twoyear period covers the 25th through 32nd quarters of the overall eight years (32 quarters) of data collection.
+See "2011-2013 National Survey of Family Growth (NSFG): Weighting Design Documentation," "2013-2015 National Survey of Family Growth (NSFG): Weighting Design Documentation," and "2015-2017 National Survey of Family Growth (NSFG): Weighting Design Documentation" for analogous reports for the first eight quarters (September 2011 through September 2013), the second eight quarters (September 2013 through September 2015), and the third eight quarters (September 2015 through September 2017) comprising the first, second, and third public-use data releases from the 2011-2019 period of continuous interviewing.
+Most of the details of the process are the same for the 2017-2019 period as those used in the 2011-2013, 2013-2015, and 2015-2017 periods.